 - This is a defensive weapon.

 To the first point, I could just point out that there's an entire chapter (the Imperial Fists) whose schtick is defending stuff and practicing stoic looks in the mirror.
 But I'll go one further than that and point out that while Astartes excel in shock assaults, they are expected to be gurt hench in all forms of warfare (with the permissible exception of the suicidal human wave).
 It scarcely needs reiterating that marines defending stuff in static positions have featured among some of the most famous battles in the setting, be it Macragge, the Fang, Baal, the hives of Armageddon... one could go on.
-Also they seem to have a knack for ended up piled up around a banner surrounded on all sides, but that's by the by.
+Also they seem to have a knack for ending up piled up around a banner surrounded on all sides, but that's by the by.

 To the second point, this isn't specifically a defensive turret.
 It's a support platform that, thanks to anti-grav plates, can comfortably keep pace with an infantry formation.
 If you combine its move of 3" with an advance roll, it is on average the same speed as regular infantry.
 To my mind this means it moves up with them, then switches off the anti-grav and settles down to lay covering fire as they complete the final movements of their assault.
 This means the servo-turret can be used both offensively and defensively.
 Unless, I suppose, you're doing an all-mechanised army, but that's very much an edge case.
 You might equally well move it into position to enact an ambush, since it wouldn't generate as much noise and heat as a vehicle.
 Plus, nothing says 'stealth' like a giant blue blast shield, amiright?